rmedinahu/rmedinahu.github.io/cs245/course-info/final-study-guide.md

 ---

 ## Overview
 The final exam will be given online in D2L.
-This exam is cumulative therefore questions from the midterm exam will be included in addition to the new topics we have covered since then.
+This exam is cumulative therefore [questions](#midterm-questions) from the midterm exam will be included in addition to the new topics we have covered since then.
 This guide is designed to help you focus on the topics to be assessed.

 ## New Topics:

-### Relevant Chapters ==> chapter 7, chapter 8, chapter 9
+### Relevant Textbook Chapters ==> chapter 7, chapter 8, chapter 9

 ### Topics